8 Ways to Avoid Burnout as a Working Mom

 Being a mom is already hard, but the coronavirus pandemic has made it even more difficult.
 As mothers are often responsible for childcare and running the household, working at the same time can simply become overwhelming.

-Reports suggest that working moms are more likely to feel exhausted or have burnout experiences, as they try to balance career and being a mother and a wife or partner.
+Reports suggest that working moms are more likely to feel exhausted or have burnout experiences as they try to balance careers and being a mother and a wife or partner.

 Juggling responsibilities as a working mom can lead to stress or mom burnout during quarantine, with signs such as: